-The forgotten town of Pentedattilo.
+The forgotten town of Pentedattilo in Calabria.
 Otherworldly screams?
 Laments from the afterlife?
 The bloody hand of the devil?

 The poor town of Pentedattilo on the edge of the Aspromonte Mountains in the southern tip of Calabria has seen it all.
 Earthquakes and precarious shifting of soil lent the final blow.
 But this cluster of edifices clinging to a strange rock formation, finally abandoned completely in the 1960s, seems to have been biding its time.
 Perhaps this ghost town just wasn’t ready to give up the ghost, of whom it is said, there are many.

 Pentedattilo: penta + daktylos = five fingers.
 In the local greco-calabro or Greek-Calabrian dialect, the town’s name is Pentadattilo.
-This area still has strong ties with its Greek heritage, which is reflected in the language and customs.
+This area still has strong ties with its Greek heritage, which you can see in the language and customs.